voicerepublic/pdf-viewer/README.md

 <script src="pdf-viewer.js" type="text/javascript"></script>
 ```

-Then, whereever you want to render a PDF viewer, insert the tag, configure the
+Then, wherever you want to render a PDF viewer, insert the tag, configure the
 link to your PDF and give it a width and height:

 ```html